 - Stir confectioners sugar, 3 tablespoons maple syrup, vinegar and cinnamon in a small bowl.
 Run a knife along the edges of the cake.
 Remove sides from the spring-form pan and spread the glaze over the cake.

-A lot of baked goods, especially those with whole grains, slowly get more and more stale and less and less palatable as time goes by.
-But in the case of this torte, it is possibly more and more moist and delicious.
+To Make Ahead: A lot of baked goods, especially those with whole grains, slowly get more and more stale and less and less palatable as time goes by.
+But in the case of this cake, it is possibly more and more moist and delicious.
 It is special enough to serve for a holiday table or humble enough to enjoy with a cup of coffee for breakfast.